bgatellier/scodi/modules/slack/README.md

 3. [Optional] Customize the Slack channel

-    By default the `heart` channel is used, but you can customize it by adding the `SCODI_SLACK_CHANNEL_ID` variable to your .env file:
+    By default the `scodi` channel is used, but you can customize it by adding the `SCODI_SLACK_CHANNEL_ID` variable to your .env file:
     ```dotenv
     SCODI_SLACK_CHANNEL_ID=my-custom-channel
     ```